Musica Kirklees Frequently Asked Questions

 If you would like to change to a shorter lesson or choose a lower priced option, please contact the Musica Kirklees office and your requested change would probably take effect from the start of the following term.

-If you would like to change to a higher priced option, you will need to complete a Lesson Application Form.
+If you would like to change to a higher priced option, you will need to complete a Lesson Application Form or email [email protected].
 The tutor will contact you when they are able to accommodate the change.

 If moving to a non-Kirklees school or a school/college that does not make provision for Musica Kirklees tutors to visit, lessons have to take place at a Central Class.
-Pupils at private schools/colleges will be charged at a different rate (please see Lesson Application Forms on our website for details).
+Pupils who have completed year 13 will be charged at a different rate (please see Lesson Application Forms on our website for details).

-Lessons will be timetabled at one of our Central Classes unless Musica Kirklees receive written notice of cancellation (please see the FAQ ‘How can I cancel lessons and/or Musica Centre membership?’ for more information on Musica Kirklees’s cancellation procedure).
+Lessons will be timetabled at one of our central classes unless Musica Kirklees receive written notice of cancellation (please see the FAQ ‘How can I cancel lessons and/or centre membership?’ for more information on Musica Kirklees’s cancellation procedure).
+Once pupils have completed year 13 they will be subject to adult lesson charges.

-Kirklees Priority Passport holders are entitled to discounts on both lessons and Musica Centre Membership fees (please note we do not accept Kirklees Access Passports):
+Kirklees Priority Passport holders are entitled to discounts on both lessons and Centre Registration fees (please note we do not accept Kirklees Access Passports):

 £20.00 discount per term for ‘minority instrument’ lessons.